juxor/afaq/markdown/secF3.md

 (capitalism) are separated . . .
 This, of course, is pure ideology, for Rand's justification of the state is that it 'protects' private property, that is, it supports and upholds the economic power of capitalists by coercive means."_
-[**Ecology & Anarchism**, p.
+[**Ecology &amp; Anarchism**, p.
 189] The same can be said of "anarcho"-capitalism and its "protection agencies" and _"general libertarian law code."_ If within a society a few own all the resources and the majority are dispossessed, then any law code which protects private property **automatically** empowers the owning class.
 Workers will **always** be initiating force if they rebel against their bosses or act against the code and so equality before the law" reflects and reinforces inequality of power and wealth.
 This means that a system of property rights protects the liberties of some people in a way which gives them an unacceptable degree of power over others.
 And this critique cannot be met merely by reaffirming the rights in question, we have to assess the relative importance of the various kinds of liberty and other values we hold dear.

 Therefore right-"libertarian" disregard for equality is important because it allows "anarcho"-capitalism to ignore many important restrictions of freedom in society.
-In addition, it allows them to brush over the negative effects of their system by painting an unreal picture of a capitalist society without vast extremes of wealth and power (indeed, they often construe capitalist society in terms of an ideal -- namely artisan production \-- that is **pre**-capitalist and whose social basis has been eroded by capitalist development).
+In addition, it allows them to brush over the negative effects of their system by painting an unreal picture of a capitalist society without vast extremes of wealth and power (indeed, they often construe capitalist society in terms of an ideal -- namely artisan production -- that is **pre**-capitalist and whose social basis has been eroded by capitalist development).
 Inequality shapes the decisions we have available and what ones we make: